proycon/folia/docs/provenance_data.rst

 :ref:`annotation_declarations` FoLiA allows for a ``<provenance>`` block containing this information.
 It is not mandatory but it is strongly recommended.

-The ``<provenance>`` block defines one or more **processors**, processors are processes or entities that have performed any kind of manipulation of the document.
+The ``<provenance>`` block defines one or more **processors**, processors are processes or entities that have processed and often performend some kind of manipulation of the document, such as adding annotations.
 The processors are listed in the order they were invoked.
 The :ref:`annotation_declarations` in turn link to these processors to tie a particular annotation type and set to one or more processors.

 A ``<processor>`` carries the following attributes:
    * ``xml:id`` -- The ID of the processor (mandatory), this is how it is referred to from the ``<annotator processor=".." />`` element in the :ref:`annotation_declarations` and from the ``processor`` attribute (part of the common FoLiA attributes) on individual annotations.